 But the incongruous combination worked and was probably one of the most refreshing presentations of electronic music within a concert setting for a quite a while!
 The difference was one of the key elements in the energetic but tight chemistry of the show.

-But there was also a real pop sensibility as quirky but danceable synthpop tunes like ‘Explosions’ proved.
-This was none more apparent than with ‘Can’t Stop Now’, a superb electro funk number that came over like MICHAEL JACKSON gone Goth!
+This was none more apparent than with ‘Can’t Stop Now’, a superb electro funk number that came over like Michael Jackson gone Goth!
 Meanwhile ‘Ashes’ was cut from a similar disco vibe and musically DURAN DURAN Nordic style!
-And these qualities made KARIN PARK more ROBYN than THE KNIFE yet she still managed to maintain her mistress of darkness credentials.
+And these qualities made KARIN PARK more ROBYN than THE KNIFE, yet she still managed to maintain her mistress of darkness credentials.

 As the set continued, the trancey ‘Out Of The Cage’ played with lovely panoramic textures to add another dimension to proceedings while ‘Fryngies’ was boosted by some feisty aggression that included even more MS20 action.
 The superb ‘Thousand Loaded Guns’ finished the main set with a dramatic climax that saw both Karin and David frantically drumming in unison before the formal conclusion via her own favourite song, the beautiful ‘Bending Albert’s Law’.